Our Basic Beliefs

 What We Believe

-There is one true, eternal, holy, and living God, existing in three separate persons: God the Father as Creator, God’s only Son Jesus Christ as Redeemer and Savior, and God the Holy Spirit as Counselor and Sustainer of life.
-This is known as the “Trinity.”
+There is one true, eternal, holy, and living God, existing in three separate persons: God the Father as Creator, God the Son, Jesus Christ, as Redeemer and Savior, and God the Holy Spirit as Counselor and Sustainer of life.
+Thus we have one God in three Persons comprising the “Trinity.”
 All three receive equal worship and are uncreated, eternal, equal in worth and glory, distinct but inseparable, forming a perfect and eternal love-relationship.
 (Gen. 1:1; Mt.
 28:19; II Cor.
 13:14)

 The Holy Spirit